-To date, we are not aware of any reports of identity fraud or improper use of your personal information as a direct result of this incident.
-Out of an abundance of caution, we want to make you aware of the incident.
-To protect you from potential misuse of your information, we are offering a complimentary one-year membership of identity theft protection services through IDX, the data breach and recovery services expert.
-IDX identity protection services include: 12 months of credit and CyberScan monitoring, a \$1,000,000 insurance reimbursement policy, and fully managed id theft recovery services.
-With this protection, IDX will help you resolve issues if your identity is compromised.
+To date, we are not aware of any reports of identity fraud or improper use of your information as a direct result of this incident.
+Nevertheless, out of an abundance of caution, we wanted to make you aware of the incident, explain the services we are making available to help safeguard you against identity fraud, and suggest steps that you should take as well.
+To protect you from potential misuse of your information, we are offering you complimentary identity theft protection services through IDX, which includes 12 months of credit and CyberScan monitoring, a \$1,000,000 insurance reimbursement policy, and fully managed identity theft recovery services.
+For further information on IDX, including instructions on how to activate your one-year membership, please see the additional information provided in this letter.

-This letter also provides other precautionary measures you can take to protect your personal information, including placing a Fraud Alert and Security Freeze on your credit files, and obtaining a free credit report.
+This letter also provides other precautionary measures you can take to protect your personal information, including placing a Fraud Alert and/or Security Freeze on your credit files, and/or obtaining a free credit report.
+Because your bank account information was impacted, we recommend that you contact your financial institution to inquire about steps to take to protect your account, including whether you should close your account or obtain a new account number.
 Additionally, you should always remain vigilant in reviewing your financial account statements and credit reports for fraudulent or irregular activity on a regular basis.